harshuopjs-software/harshuopjs-software/README.md

 # 👋 Hello, I'm Harsh Kumar Singh!

-Welcome to my GitHub profile!
+Firstly, I am sorry for the problem i lost My old account due to my mistake I am trying to recover that Welcome to my GitHub profile!
 I'm a **driven and detail-oriented Cybersecurity Analyst and Web Developer**, passionate about building a secure digital future.
 Currently pursuing my **B.Tech in Computer Science and Engineering** at JIMS, with an expected graduation in 2027.